tonys010968/Wargame-Counter-Maker/README.md

 Wargame Counter Creator is a Starfall Works product.
 Version 0.8 adds subtle Starfall Works branding to the header and footer.

-## Monetization / Ads

-The downloadable version is intentionally ad-free.
-Google AdSense should not be embedded in a packaged/local software application.
-If a hosted web edition is created, advertising can be added to the surrounding website after the site is approved by the ad provider and applicable privacy/consent requirements are implemented.

-For a non-intrusive layout, use one clearly separated banner area above the application workspace or place sponsorship on landing/help pages.
-Keep ads well away from Save, Export, Import, Print and other high-interaction controls.

-A local browser-based tool for creating traditional hex-and-counter wargame counters and laying them out on printable sheets.

 ## Run

 1. Extract the ZIP.